lt616/NLP-Parsing-with-Context-Free-Grammar/README.md

 # NLP-Parsing-with-Context-Free-Grammar
 Build a CNF(Context Free Grammar) parse machine using CKY(Cocke-Kasami-Younger) algorithm, which is a bottom up DP algorithm.
-The basic interface and data are provided by prof.
+The basic interface and data are provided by prof. Daniel Bauer.

 # Dataset
 The main data for this project has been extracted from the ATIS (Air Travel Information Services) subsection of the Penn Treebank.
 ATIS is originally a spoken language corpus containing user queries about air travel.
 These queries have been transcribed into text and annotated with Penn-Treebank phrase structure syntax.